contentful/node-apps-toolkit/README.md

 Node Applications Toolkit
 ===

-Utilities for developing Contentful NodeJS applications
+A collection of helpers and utilities for creating NodeJS Contentful Apps